Laleh-S/anime_frontend/README.md

 Due to the issues with my back-end environment folder which has to do with the way I use PostgreSQL (database driver), the ability to register or login is disabled on the deployed version.
 The login and registration is only possible locally.

 ## Challenges
 The main challenge in this project for me was doing the front-end in TypeScript after only learning it for a couple of days.
-Majority of the time I spent on the front-end was figuring out and learning how to get things done in TypeScript.
+The majority of the time I spent on the front-end was figuring out and learning how to get things done in TypeScript.
 I therefore did not have enough time to reach my stretch goals.

 ## Wins